yuval-herman/braude-top/plan.md

 ### ui stuff

+- selected year and semester should be handled better:
+  - clicking 'ראשי' just resets to latest semester
+  - going back in history might reset it as well
+- add custom events to timetable
 - custom items in timetable should behave like normal items (remake timetable logic?)
 - when hovering in timetable scroll to item location in paginated list (toggle in settings)